 Collaboration often involves an iterative process of refining ideas through continuous feedback and discussion.
 This iterative approach enables teams to progress steadily and continuously improve their work.

-Fostering Growth and Learning:
+Encouraging Growth and Learning:

 Constructive feedback provides opportunities for professional growth and learning.
 Team members can learn from one another’s insights and experiences, leading to personal and collective development.